Where the investigations related to President Trump stand | New Country 923

 WHAT DO I NEED TO KNOW RIGHT NOW?

-Former Trump campaign chairman Paul Manafort was sentenced Thursday to nearly four years in prison for tax and bank fraud related to his work advising Ukrainian politicians.
+Trump said Friday that he feels “very badly” for former campaign chairman Paul Manafort, who was sentenced Thursday to nearly four years in prison for tax and bank fraud related to his work advising Ukrainian politicians.

-The sentence caps the only jury trial so far following indictments stemming from Mueller’s investigation.
-It was not related to Manafort’s role in Trump’s campaign.
+“I think it’s been a very, very tough time for him,” Trump added.

-Also Thursday, Michael Cohen’s attorney said Trump’s advisers had dangled the possibility of a pardon after the FBI raided Cohen’s home, office and hotel room in April 2018.
-That appears to contradict Cohen’s public testimony before the House Oversight Committee last week.
+Trump also tweeted that he had rejected a personal appeal from Cohen for a pardon, indicating Cohen may have lied under oath during his public testimony before the House Oversight Committee last week.

 SO … DID THE TRUMP CAMPAIGN COLLUDE WITH RUSSIA?